DaanV2/DaanV2.Essentials.Net/README.md

 ## Builders

-Builders are objects that can take a whole range of different objects or just a whole bunch of one type and put them together in a single specified object.
+Builders are objects that can take a whole range of diFFerent objects or just a whole bunch of one type and put them together in a single specified object.

 ## Compilers